anthonytla28/Lab5/README.md

 By: Anthony Tlatenchi

-This program is designed to read in a csv fill from Spotify charts the one I chose is a viral 50 chart from the week of August 27 of this year which is same file used in Lab2.
-Using this csv file the program takes on the task of receiving all the artist that appear and sending those results to a output file sorted alphabetically and with no duplicates.
-The difference between this weeks Lab3 and Lab2 is the way the elements are being stored.
-In Lab2 we used an array to store the artist names but in Lab3 you will see the implementation of linked list in order to store the artist names.
+This program is designed to read in multiple csv files from Spotify charts the ones I chose are from the viral 50 chart from the weeks of September 3rd and October 8th of this year.
+Using the csv files the program takes on the task of receiving all the songs that appear and creates an array of the song titles.
+With the array of song titles the program then displays the songs to the user asking him to choose a start and end to his playlist based on position creating a subset of all the songs.
+Then with the start and end position number the program implements a binary search tree using the song title as a key to create a playlist.

 **Installation**